mohitsaxenacs/findmyai/README.md

-# AffiliTech Mastery: Phase 1 - AI Tool Finder Chatbot
+# Affiliate Mantra: Phase 1 - AI Tool Finder Chatbot

 > *Phase 1 of a 12-month Full Stack AI Engineer journey.
 For the complete roadmap of future projects, see [ROADMAP.md](./ROADMAP.md).*